BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **The above two points show that the DCG shall be single-threaded.**

-The memory management is crucial in case of the SAA as it may contain large data caused by thousands of the user types.
+The memory management is crucial in case of the SAA as it may contain large data caused by hundreds of the user types.
 The memory management is related to the efficiency of the memory access patterns affecting both the read and write operations.
 The memory management policy of Python is based on the heap memory excluding the contiguous arrays.
 NumPy library provides this facility for the raw types only.